Galicia: Wine tasting tour into the shore wines of Galicia

 Why we like this wine region

-Rias Baixas evokes the gift of Nature, with National Parks, including the Marine National Park of the Atlantic Islands of Galicia; two Biosphere Reserves; one Natural Park, a marshland close to the coastline; more than 16 areas incorporated into the Natura 2000 network and numerous Special Protection Areas for Birds.
+Rias Baixas evokes unconscioulsy the western shores of Ireland, the image of lush vegetation is striking the visitor.
+Just the mere look at the natural reserve areas : One National Park, including the Marine National Park of the Atlantic Islands of Galicia; two Biosphere Reserves; one Natural Park, a marshland close to the coastline; more than 16 areas incorporated into the Natura 2000 network and numerous Special Protection Areas for Birds.

 The common idea of Galicia is that this is a land associated with green, a Celtic heritage, a rugged coastline, impressive lighthouses, the sound of bagpipes ...all this is true.
 But Rias Baixas offers much more and is yet to be discovered.
 This is a land of small fishing villages that harbor their own treasures, many hidden gems like small Romanesque churches, ancient monasteries, some of them in remote rural locations; fortresses and castles, still standing, are perfect reminiscence of the past.